sunisfighting/HTC/README.md

 - networkx >= 2.6.0

 # Running
+For orbit counting on new datasets, please refer to [ORCA](https://github.com/thocevar/orca).
 Before running, make sure that the file "graph_data" (see **Releases**) is downloaded and uncompressed.
 Then run the following codes: